 At the beginning of the hike I came on a picnic area that had been occupied by four people.
 The table was covered with Bibles, personal stuff and religious literature.
 I walked through quietly as I wanted to look at the river which the area bordered on.
 They paid no attention to me as they were in two pairs quite far apart from each other with one person on their knees, bent over and the other was on their knees, erect in front of the original holding their hands and involved in intense prayer, or so it appeared tome.
 I am not sure they were even aware of me and I quietly left.

 I was happy because I had seen at least one ‘exotic’ animal.
 I continued hiking and after about another half hour I came on a troop of baboons.
 They were moving across the trail area on a feeding trek led by a large male.
 I watched for about 15 minutes and took pictures.
 There must have been at least 30 of them, all ages and sizes, strung along a column that extends for a half a kilometre or more.
 The leader kept making a bass sound deep in his throat that carried well of a considerable distance.
 I assume it is to let those behind him where he was heading at all times.
 Very interesting: the communication and how all seemed to always be aware and responding.
-As I left the park at noon, I resolved to come again tomorrow for opening at 7:30 am and see if I can spot more animals earlier in the day when the animals tend to be actively feeding.

 AS I was leaving the park I stopped to talk to a father and son, I assumed, a teacher and a cost accountant from a town called Nata.
 They immediately wanted to know about jobs in Canada and what the possibilities were.
 They freely offered their cell phone numbers and asked for mine.
 People are very interested in going to North America.
 Several of the staff at WAR, have questioned me at length as well and one of them said that if I knew of anyone who needed a good wife, she at age 24 was available for a serious person of over 35 years old and to give them her contact information.
 I just don’t say much in those conversations because what can I do.
 I do suggest they research on the Internet.
 I also make them aware Canada is dealing with a recession with lots of job loss recently just like Botswana, where the diamond mines closed a couple of months ago due to the sharp drop in international demand!